 Third, says Barlow, companies need to take women’s safety on the jobsite seriously.
 She remembers one jobsite where she was filming a young woman who was new to the trades and feeling vulnerable.
 Periodically, a female safety officer would circle by and check in with her, and ask her to let her know if she needed anything.

 “Why aren’t more jobsites like this?”
 Barlow muses.

 Fourth, companies need to provide PPE that fits.
 This has gotten better in recent years, but is still a problem for women in the trades, who often show up on a site to discover that there are no harnesses or other gear in their size.

 Finally, and perhaps more importantly, we need to do a better job of telling the stories of women in construction.
 When young women see themselves reflected, and hear the real stories of other women doing these jobs, they are more likely to consider it as a career.

-Why Diversity Matters in the Trades
+Why Diversity Matters in Construction

 “When the jobsite is better for women, it’s better for men,” says Barlow.
 “In my observation of women in lead roles on jobsites, they seem to have a humanizing presence.
 They help remove some of the hyper-macho culture, allowing everyone to be more reasonable and thoughtful in how they do the work.”